Favorite Teachers

 moment a guide and teacher of how life ought be led.

-Egusa's main deal was that he took rapturous joy in everything he
+Egusa's main deal was that he took rapturous joy in

 did, even things that might seem normal to anyone else.

-Once, for instance, we had cold chicken and beer on a beach in
+Once, for instance, we had cold chicken and beer on a beach

 Kamakura, and Egusa made out as if it were the greatest meal in